 Regardless of which test preference you choose, please be aware that all standard examination rules apply.
 Please see 365 Learning’s Supervised/Proctored Examinations page for more information.
 If you do not live within a 100-mile radius of the University of Nevada, Reno, please contact email@example.com for testing options.

 Testing with the Disability Resource Center: If you plan on taking a paper exam with the DRC, you will need to schedule an appointment with them (please see the DRC’s website for more information).
 If you have successfully completed the first two steps listed above, then 365 Learning will send your exams to the DRC.

-Testing with 365 Learning or ProctorU: If you plan on taking an exam with 365 Learning or online with ProctorU (if applicable), then you must follow the exam scheduling procedures detailed in your course site.
-Please note that if you require a quiet testing environment, 365 Learning suggests scheduling your test(s) with either the DRC or ProctorU (if applicable).
+Testing with 365 Learning: If you plan on taking an exam with 365 Learning, then you must follow the exam scheduling procedures detailed in your course site.
+Please note that if you require a quiet testing environment, 365 Learning suggests scheduling your test(s) with the DRC.